Harrisson's Dogfish is a small grey shark that occurs in continental slope depths of south-eastern Australia and New Zealand.

 The species is greyish in colour with a dark band on both dorsal fins.
 In life, its eyes are greenish.
 The posterior tips of the pectoral fins are elongated..
 The second dorsal fin is smaller than the first.

-Harrisson's Dogfish occurs in continental slope depths of south-eastern Australia and New Zealand.
+Harrisson's Dogfish occurs in continental slope at depths of 220-790m from south-eastern Australia and New Zealand.
+Has been recorded down to 1050m from New Zealand.

 - Last, P.R. & J.D.
 Stevens.
 2009.
 Sharks and Rays of Australia.
 Edition 2.
 CSIRO.
 Pp. 644, Pl.
 1-91.